 I’m happy to report, however, that she is doing much better and her prognosis is looking much more positive now.
 From my family’s perspective, if there’s any good that has come out of this, this situation has given us a wake-up call when it comes to not only paying attention to, but truly become our own biggest advocates for our health.

-Just to give a little background, for the years and months leading to this diagnosis, we had no real reason to believe her health was in jeopardy.
+Just to give a little background… For months leading to this diagnosis, we had no real reason to believe her health was in jeopardy.
 Sure, there were ailments here and there, but it was all basically things the average person would attribute to our busy lifestyles, stress, getting older, etc. Certainly not Leukemia.
 What’s more is that she’d actually been to see her doctor within the month before the diagnosis and, sadly, it was not detected.

 Necessary Disclaimer: I am NOT a doctor, nor do I claim to be.
-This is information I have been given by a medical professional to use as a starting point, but PLEASE be sure to consult with your doctor!!!
+This is information I have been given by a medical professional to use as a starting point.
+PLEASE be sure to consult with your doctor!!!

 4 Medical Tests To Request At Your Next Physical